 Indigenous woman says shut down of Saskatchewan bus service will cost lives

-An indigenous woman in Regina says she believes "people are going to die" because of the Saskatchewan government's decision to shut down the provincial bus service.
-Connie Deiter said that's why she has filed a complaint with the human rights commission alleging that the decision discriminates against her and other indigenous women.
+An indigenous woman in Regina says people are going to die because of the Saskatchewan government's decision to shut down the provincial bus service.
+Connie Deiter says that's why she has filed a complaint with the human rights commission alleging that the decision discriminates against her and other indigenous women.

 Add your comments below